nedbat/coveragepy/doc/index.rst

 Getting started with coverage.py is easy:

 #.
-Install coverage.py from the `coverage page on the cheeseshop <http://pypi.python.org/pypi/coverage>`_.
+Install coverage.py from the
+    `coverage page on the cheeseshop <http://pypi.python.org/pypi/coverage>`_.

 #.
 Run coverage.py to execute your program and gather data::

         $ coverage -e -x my_program.py arg1 arg2
         blah blah ..your program's output.. blah blah

-    "-e -x" means erase coverage data from previous runs and execute a program.

 #.
 Run coverage.py to report on the results::

         $ coverage -r -m